 It is because colour to a large extent is responsible for our emotional perception of a situation.
 This is why we see certain brands using particular colours in their logo or stores, or certain colour directors using specific colours in specific movies to depict and create a particular environment around a certain character.
 For example, every James Bond movie has a dark theme, to create an intense environment, most comedy movies have a bright and cheerful, vibrant colour palette.

-How does Colour Impact Us, Our Moods, Feelings?
+How does Colour Impact Us, Our Moods and Feelings?

 While there is a lack of research in this area to date, there have been some studies that have led to a certain understanding of colour psychology and how colour impacts our moods.
 Let us try and understand how colour impacts our moods, feelings and behaviours with a few colours: